cegan-wyer/bash_scripts/README.md

 This script will look through a directory and all its subdirectories to locate any HEVC-encoded MP4 files that are missing the ctts atom.

 ### Variables
-- MEDIA_DIR - the folder that the script will search through.
+- MEDIA_DIR - the folder that the script will search through

 # fix_missing_ctts.sh
 This script will look through a directory and all its subdirectories to locate any HEVC-encoded MP4 files that are missing the ctts atom and then fix them using the following steps: